Code-Institute-Submissions/ryan7984-portfolio1/README.md

 ![Screen shot of lighthouse desktop result](assets/images/lighthouse-desktop-2.png)

-Please note performance and best practices scores were originally lower than above but improved after following lighthouse recommendations on image file size ans aspect ratio.
+Please note performance and best practices scores were originally lower than above but improved after following lighthouse recommendations on image file size and aspect ratio.

 ---